tsunhinlai/Negri_CSCI2270_FinalProject/README.md

 INSTRUCTIONS ON HOW TO RUN:

 Basically, just run the main file and instructions will be given as the program runs.
 One thing to pay attention to is sometimes it asks you to enter a number and other times it asks you to enter in anything.
-Please do so otherwise to program will skip to the end and you won't get to play :/.
+Please enter inputs accordingly otherwise to program will skip to the end and you won't get to play :/.

 GROUP MEMBERS: